Gabester0/TicTacToe/README.md

 #Built with:
  - React
+ - React-Spring
- -
+ - Styled Components

-Need to redo SSH key for GH so no password required in order for deploying to work Find a way to clean up the App.js
-Put Square inside Board Component?
-Need to move lines 90-98 into Board?

 Additional goals:

--Animations on victory using React-Spring (https://blog.logrocket.com/how-to-make-a-confetti-cannon-with-react-spring/) -Style with ChakraUI?
-Or another popular React component library.
+-Style with ChakraUI?
+Or another React component library.

 -Sound effects on click
 -Sound effects on victory